8 Types of Field Service Management Technology You Need

 5. Integrated digital ecosystem

-Ninety percent of mobile workers in high-performing organizations say they always have a full understanding of the customer’s relationship with the organization, compared to 68% of underperformers.
-This is in line with a broader trend in customer service: 79% of service professionals overall say that it’s impossible to provide great service without a complete view of customer interactions.
+Ninety percent of mobile workers in high-performing organizations say they always fully understand the customer’s relationship with the organization, compared to 68% of underperformers.
+This trend aligns with broader customer service insights: 79% of service professionals say great service requires a complete view of customer interactions.

-To get a 360-degree view of the customer, connect field service and core service data across your broader organization — including sales and marketing.
-A single source of truth for data gives field service teams deeper insights into the customer relationship.
-Connected field service teams are better aligned with the organization and can collaborate cross-functionally to deliver the most relevant and personalized customer experiences.
+Achieve a 360-degree view by connecting field service and core service data across the organization—including sales and marketing.
+A single source of truth gives field service teams deeper insight into customer relationships.
+Connected teams are better aligned and can collaborate cross-functionally to deliver personalized experiences.
+This integration also supports workforce management across field and back-office teams, streamlining service operations.

 6. Self-service options

-Seventy-eight percent of field service professionals say that customers have increased their use of self-service channels, such as account portals and FAQ pages, during the pandemic.
-Give customers the information they need by updating your knowledge base, help center, and chatbots with relevant content that customers regularly search for.
+Seventy-eight percent of field service professionals report increased customer use of self-service channels like account portals and FAQ pages during the pandemic.
+Provide customers with the information they need by updating your knowledge base, help center and chatbots with relevant content.
+Self-service reduces the load on field technicians, allowing them to focus on complex tasks instead of routine inquiries.

 78% of field service professionals say customers have increased their use of self-service channels during the pandemic.